Simple and statistically sound recommendations for analysing physical theories: Problems of uniform random sampling and grid scanning

-The efficiency of random and grid scans is also extremely poor.
-The ``curse of dimensionality''~\cite{bellman1961adaptive} is one of the well-known problems: the number of samples required for a fixed resolution per dimension scales exponentially with dimension $D$: just 10 samples per dimension requires $10^D$ samples.
+However, random, quasi-random and grid scans are all extremely inefficient in cases with even a few parameters.
+The ``curse of dimensionality''~\cite{bellman1961adaptive} is one of the well-known problems: the number of samples required for a fixed resolution per dimension scales exponentially with dimension $D$: just~10 samples per dimension requires $10^D$ samples.
 This quickly becomes an impossible task in high-dimensional problems.
 Similarly, consider a $D$-dimensional model in which the interesting or best-fitting region occupies a fraction $\epsilon$ of each dimension.
 A random scan would find points in that region with an efficiency of $\epsilon^D$, i.e.\ random scans are exponentially inefficient.
+See Ref.~\citen{blum2020foundations} for further discussion and examples.